Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/README.md

-### What can we do with differential expression results:
+### What do we do next:
 - Gene ontology (GO)/pathway analyses
 - Integrate with other genomics data (intregrative genomics), e.g. ChIP-seq, ATAC-seq, proteomics
+- Differential transcript utilization analysis (if data is paired-end)

 ### Additional notes: